-Hello.
-I’m the nut who thru-hiked the Hayduke Trail twice, two years in a row, once in each direction, solo.
-You can see some of my pictures here, and my 2017 trail thanks here.
-Before I hiked it the first time, I made my own maps.
+I’m the nut who thru-hiked the Hayduke Trail twice and then some, 2 years in a row, once in each direction, solo.
+You can see some of my pictures here, my tips here, and then I have free maps… Before I hiked it the first time, I made my own topo maps.
 After I hiked it the second time, I had quite a few corrections to my own maps, and tips to share for people wanting to hike it.